devikachithrani/devika-website/public/data/lab/hano.md

 undergrad: true
 ---

-Researching the interaction of gold nanoparticles with bleomycin as well as in combination with docetaxel.
+Researching the interaction of gold nanoparticles with bleomycin as well as in combination with docetaxel in pancreated cell lines.